icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_position/doc_quickstart/quickstart.rst

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.

 Note that the Developer Column in xTIMEcomposer Studio on the right hand side of your screen provides information on the xSOFTip components you are using.
-Select the ``sw_sncn_motorcontrol_ethercat_kit`` component in the Project Explorer, and you will see its description together with API documentation.
+Select one of the imported components in the Project Explorer, and you will see their description together with API documentation.
 Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.

 Run the application